-He recorded the suicides of two individuals, both of whom had a history of mental illness.
-Jonas Child hung himself, with a coroner's jury ruling that his death resulted from "a Fitt of Distraction" (May 22, 1750).
-Sarah Morse struggled for many years with mental illness before her suicide (Apr.
-23, 1774).
-Child's death was followed by a "great and sorrowful Burying" (May 23, 1750), and a "Great Assembly gathered" for Sarah Morse's funeral (April 25, 1774).
-Although known throughout the community, neither death was recorded, suggesting that the town clerk's role was passive and that neither surviving spouse cared - or was able, for whatever reason - to record the death.
-11
+of Distraction."
+Sarah Morse struggled for many years with mental illness before her suicide.
+Child's death was followed by a "great and sorrowful Burying," and a "Great Assembly gathered" for Sarah Morse's funeral.
+Although known throughout the community, neither death was recorded, suggesting that the town clerk's role was passive and that neither surviving spouse cared-or was able, for whatever reason-to record the death.
+16

-Also dying anonymously (that is, not officially recorded) were enslaved individuals, including Maro, a boy whom Parkman bought from his father in Boston (Aug.
-28, 1728).
+Also dying anonymously (that is, not officially recorded) were enslaved individuals, including Maro, a boy whom Parkman bought from his father in Boston.
 The diary for most of the sixteen months that Parkman owned Maro has not survived, but Maro's death, at a time of sickness in Parkman's family, prompted Parkman to exclaim, "But Dark as it has been with us it is become much Darker at or about the Sun setting.
 The Sun of Maro's Life Sat.
 The First Death in my Family!"
-(Dec.
-6, 1729).
-Maro may have been a member of Parkman's family, but the minister did not record Maro's death with the town clerk.
+Maro may have been a member of Parkman's family, but the minister did not record his death with the town clerk.
 Nor did Lt.
-Stephen Maynard report the death of his "little Negro Boy" who died at the "Beginning of the sore sickness" (Sept.
-13, 1756).
-12
+Stephen Maynard report the death of his "little Negro Boy" who died at the "Beginning of the sore sickness."
+The death of Francis Downs was an exception, with his death recorded with the town clerk, although it was Breck Parkman who identified him as "a Negro."
+19